-ISA (Ireland) 315 (Revised October 2020), paragraphs 19-27.
+20 ISA (Ireland) 315 (Revised October 2020), paragraphs 19-27.

-- (b) In applying ISA (Ireland) 550, related party relationships or transactions identified by group management, and any other related parties of which the group auditor is aware, that are relevant to the work of the component auditor; and (Ref: Para.
-A107) - (c) In applying ISA (Ireland) 570 (Revised October 2019), events or conditions identified by group management or the group auditor, that may cast significant doubt on the group's ability to continue as a going concern that are relevant to the work of the component auditor. - 32.
+- 31. The group auditor shall communicate to component auditors on a timely basis: (Ref: Para.
+A106) - (a) Matters that the group auditor determines to be relevant to the component auditor's design or performance of risk assessment procedures for purposes of the group audit; - (b) In applying ISA (Ireland) 550,21 related party relationships or transactions identified by group management, and any other related parties of which the group auditor is aware, that are relevant to the work of the component auditor; and (Ref: Para.
+A107) - (c) In applying ISA (Ireland) 570 (Revised October 2019),22 events or conditions identified by group management or the group auditor, that may cast significant doubt on the group's ability to continue as a going concern that are relevant to the work of the component auditor. - 32.
 The group auditor shall request component auditors to communicate on a timely basis: - (a) Matters related to the financial information of the component that the component auditor determines to be relevant to the identification and assessment of the risks of material misstatement of the group financial statements, whether due to fraud or error; - (b) Related party relationships not previously identified by group management or the group auditor; and (Ref: Para.
 A107) - (c) Any events or conditions identified by the component auditor that may cast significant doubt on the group's ability to continue as a going concern.